cb109/slbsl/README.rst

-     sl [path] : Converts <path> or clipboard content to UNIX convention. bsl [path] : Converts <path> or clipboard content to Windows convention. fsl [path] : Flips slashes in <path> or clipboard content to their opposite individually.
+     sl [path] : Converts <path> or clipboard content to UNIX convention. bsl [path] : Converts <path> or clipboard content to Windows convention. fsl [path] : Flips slashes in <path> or clipboard content to their opposite individually. esl [path] : Equalizes slashes in <path> or clipboard content depending on the majority.
+In case of a draw, favors backslashes on Windows and slashes on UNIX.

 The result is returned to the commandline and stored additionally in the clipboard.